 Remember the year that Easter fell on April 1st?
 We celebrated with a few Cascarones Smash Eggs for Easter, but who says you can’t make that a yearly tradition?

-My goal in this easy DIY is to walk you through how to create pretty Cascarones for your Easter celebration.
+My goal in this easy DIY is to walk you through how to create pretty Cascarones Smash Eggs for Easter.
 Since they do require prior proper planning, I wanted to release this post a month out so you can actually create these fun smash eggs.
 Think of it like a Piñata meets an Easter egg.
-Which is really perfect since Easter is on Aprils Fools Day’s.

 If you have decided to utilize your eggs, I highly recommend shaking the egg yolk out into a separate glass bowl or cup.
 The reason for this step is to make sure you are not accidentally getting any shell in your egg.
 By using glass you can view the egg from all sides and remove any stray shell pieces.
 Then you can add them to the eggs you have already checked.

 After you have repeated this step with all your eggs, you then wash the shells and allow them to soak in a bowl of hot water with 1/4 cup of vinegar.
 This will clean the shells and open the pores of the egg shells for dying.